mitoNGS/MToolBox_snakemake/doc/index.rst

 ..
-MToolBox-Ark documentation master file, created by sphinx-quickstart on Thu Jul 25 14:43:49 2019.
+MToolBox documentation master file, created by sphinx-quickstart on Thu Jul 25 14:43:49 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MToolBox-Ark's documentation!
+Welcome to the MToolBox documentation!
 ========================================

 .. toctree::